CashScript/cashscript/website/docs/sdk/instantiation.md

 :::

 ## Contract class
 The `Contract` class is used to represent a CashScript contract in a JavaScript object.
-These objects can be used to retrieve information such as the contract's address and balance,.
+These objects can be used to retrieve information such as the contract's address and balance.
 They can also be used to interact with the contract by calling the contract's functions.

 ### Constructor
 ```ts